egojoseph/specify-AWS-keys/README.md

 # Make predictions
 python regression_model_v2/predictor.py

+✅ Tests
+Basic unit tests are located in the /tests directory and validate prediction pipeline functionality.

 🤝 Contributions
 This project is open to improvement.
 Contributions are welcome through pull requests and issues.